Ingemark/pbxis/README.md

 `queue-action`: manage agent status with respect to a particular agent queue.

+## Examples

+The `examples` directory contains a project `http` which implements a simple Ring HTTP server that exposes pbxis functions as a lightweight RESTful service.
+Events can be collected using long-polling.
+The server also provides an HTML homepage which uses JavaScript to connect to the event stream and update the page with the current status of a call-center agent.

 ## License

 The software is licensed under the Apache License, Version 2.0.